-Why I Built VetCalc
+Why We Built VetCalc

 I am a senior NCO in the Air National Guard.
 I have spent the last decade-plus explaining military pay, BAH, BAS, the GI Bill, and VA benefits to service members, prospective recruits, and the families who depend on them.
 I have drawn the math out on whiteboards, pulled up DFAS pay tables on my laptop, and walked people through scenarios that change the trajectory of their families.